Travel.State.Gov > Intercountry Adoption > Country Information > Burundi Intercountry Adoption Information

 For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.

 For adoptions finalized after the child’s admission into the United States: You will need to complete an adoption following your child’s admission into the United States and before the child turns eighteen for the child (if he or she otherwise meets the requirements of the Child Citizenship Act of 2000) to automatically acquire U.S. citizenship.

 Read more about the Child Citizenship Act of 2000.

 Applying for Your U.S. Passport

 Getting or renewing a passport is easy.
-The Passport Application Wizardwill help you determine which passport form you need, help you to complete the form online, estimate your payment, and generate the form for you to print—all in one place.
+The Department of State’s Passport Application Wizard will help you determine which passport form you need, help you complete the form online, estimate your payment, and generate the form for you to print—all in one place.

 Obtaining a Visa to Travel to Burundi

 In addition to a U.S. passport, you may also need to obtain a visa.
-A visa is an official document issued by a foreign country that formally allows you to visit.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
 To find information about obtaining a visa for Burundi, see the Department of State’s Country Specific Information.